kslimani/ima-ad-player/docs/api.md

 ## request([options])

 Request ads from ad server.

-It is automaticalled called by play() method, but may be usefull to pre-request ads. (for example, if autoplay is not allowed)
+It is usefull, for example, to pre-request ads when autoplay is not allowed.

 | Name | Type | Description |
 | ---  | --- | --- |